nextbreakpoint/infrastructure-as-code/README.md

 # Infrastructure as code

 This repository contains scripts for creating a production-grade infrastructure for running micro-services on the Cloud.
 The scripts implement a quick and reliable process for creating a scalable and secure infrastructure on [AWS](https://aws.amazon.com).
+The infrastructure is created with the minimum resources required to run the essential services, but it can be scaled to manage a higher workload, adding more machines and upgrading the type of the machines.

 The infrastructure includes the following components:

 -   [Logstash](https://www.elastic.co/products/logstash), [Elasticsearch](https://www.elastic.co/products/elasticsearch) and [Kibana](https://www.elastic.co/products/kibana) for collecting and analysing logs

 -   [Jenkins](https://jenkins-ci.org), [SonarQube](https://www.sonarqube.org) and [Artifactory](https://jfrog.com/artifactory/) for creating a delivery pipeline

--   [Docker Swarm](https://docs.docker.com/engine/swarm/) for orchestrating Docker containers

 -   [Consul](https://www.consul.io) for discovering machines or services